dkelly255/PP4-Fantasy-Football-Centre/USER EXPERIENCE.md

 # UX Planes
 I have designed the site using the five planes of UX approach, each of which is reviewed in detail in the following sections
 ## Strategy
-The strategy for the site is to offer a one-stop shop to users interested in Fantasy Football where they can obtain content in the form of Articles, and can have the ability to post their own comments on the subject matter to engage in discussion within a braoder community of Fantasy Football enthusiasts.
+The strategy for the site is to offer a resource to users interested in the Django framework where they can obtain content in the form of Articles, and can have the ability to post their own comments on the subject matter to engage in discussion within a braoder community of Django users.

 The strategic aim of the site is to address the following **User Stories**: